Introduction to Off-Grid Solar

 This guide has been created to help installers know where to start when thinking about off-grid projects.
 There is a lot of crossover between off-grid and on-grid solar installations.
 For example, off-grid systems will include a PV array, an inverter and a battery.
 A key difference is the importance of energy and power calculations: without the grid to provide supplementary power, off-grid systems have to be sized correctly in order to meet all the energy requirements of the project.
 Calculating the size of the required system is therefore usually the place to start.

-Is there a grid connection?
+- whether there is a grid connection

 1. Is there a grid connection?